lynnadelesadler/Password-Generator/README.md

 ![Click on the Generate Password button to display promot "How Many Characters"](./Assets/characters%207%20response.png)

-*  .Click "OK" and try entering a value of 150 and click "OK".
+*  Click "OK" and try entering a value of 150 and click "OK".
 You will receive an alert that the Length of password must be less than 129 characters".
 Clicking ok will stop the prompts.

 ![Click on the Generate Password button to display promot "How Many Characters"](./Assets/characters%20150.png)

 ![Click on the Generate Password button to display promot "How Many Characters"](./Assets/characters%20150%20response.png)

-*  Clicking on Contact in the navigation will link you to that section on webpage...
+*  Entering a value between 8 and 129 will allow you to proceed with your password selections...

 ![Click on the Generate Password button to display promot "How Many Characters"](./Assets/characters%208.png)

-*  Clicking on Contact in the navigation will link you to that section on webpage...
+*  Click Ok to include lowercase characters or Cancel to not include lowercase characters...

 ![Click on the Generate Password button to display promot "How Many Characters"](./Assets/lowercase%20letters.png)

-*  Clicking on Contact in the navigation will link you to that section on webpage...
+*  Click Ok to include uppercase characters or Cancel to not include uppercase characters...

 ![Click on the Generate Password button to display promot "How Many Characters"](./Assets/uppercase%20letters.png)

-*  Clicking on Contact in the navigation will link you to that section on webpage...
+*  Click Ok to include numeric characters or Cancel to not include numeric characters...

 ![Click on the Generate Password button to display promot "How Many Characters"](./Assets/numeric%20characters.png)

-*  Clicking on Contact in the navigation will link you to that section on webpage...
+*  Click Ok to include special characters or Cancel to not include special characters...

 ![Click on the Generate Password button to display promot "How Many Characters"](./Assets/special%20characters.png)

-*  Clicking on Contact in the navigation will link you to that section on webpage...
+*  Your password selections including length and the characters chosen with the prompts will auto generat a random password for you to copy.
+Click Generate Password again to start over!

 ![Click on the Generate Password button to display promot "How Many Characters"](./Assets/password%20generated.png)